 Agreement on a comprehensive plan for green steel is required to allow companies and investors today to make investment decisions for next decade.
-We welcome the approach of the German EU presidency in setting out an action concept for the steel industry.
+We welcome the approach of Germany in setting out an action concept for the steel industry.
 This initiative can and should serve as the basis for agreement on an action concept at an EU level, with a coordinated approach for the EU's industry, climate, energy, trade, recovery, and related policies.